alan2207/bulletproof-react/README.md

 Feel free to explore the codebase to get the most value out of the repo.

+#### Disclaimer:

+This is not supposed to be a template or a framework.
+It is an opinionated guide that shows how to do some things in a certain way.
+You are not forced to do everything exactly as it is shown here, decide what works best for you and your team and be consistent with your style.

 ## Table Of Contents:

 - [The Application Overview](docs/application-overview.md)